Adesdesk/Avalanche-Subnets/README.md

 ### Installing

 * To download this program, run the following commands in your teminal, pointing to the location on your computer where the project should be
-* Make sure to be using a Unix Computer (MacOS or Linux) - only these are supported
+* Make sure to be using a Unix Computer (MacOS or Linux) - only these are supported if you want to proceed with the enture process

 ```
 git clone https://github.com/Adesdesk/Avalanche-Subnets.git